-Born 22 July 1997, Studied A-Level Art at West Buckland School, North Devon.
+Born 22 July 1997, Alex studied A-Level Art at West Buckland School, North Devon.

-Growing up in North Devon, I have been very inspired by the landscape around me, visiting local beaches such as Saunton and Woolacombe has hugely impacted me as an artist.
-For me, the sea means so much more than simply waves crashing on the shore; the power and beauty of the ocean is something I wish to capture in every one of my paintings.
-I constantly visit Saunton, propping my canvas down on the cliff edge, trying to capture the sheer energy unleashed from the crashing waves..
+Growing up in North Devon, Alex is inspired by the coastline around him, visiting local beaches such as Saunton and Woolacombe has hugely impacted Alex as an artist.
+For Alex, the sea means so much more than simply waves crashing on the shore; the power and beauty of the ocean is something he wishes to capture in every one of his paintings.
+Alex often visits Saunton, propping his canvas down on the cliff edge, trying to capture the sheer energy unleashed by the crashing waves.

-I’m constantly asked how I make each of my pieces so different.
-Whilst the subject matter remains the same, each one of paintings seems to be almost entirely unique.
-In reality, the sky and sea never remain the same, there is never the same sunset or cloud formation, the sky is ever changing and that is something that I wish to emulate in my artwork.
+Alex doesn't strive to paint a direct representation or technically impressive piece of art but rather creates his own impression of the seascape around him, allowing you to view it through his eyes.
+To envoke a response within the viewer, changing their perspective, transporting them from a gallery into the sea itself.
+Alex is often asked how he makes each of his works so different.
+Whilst the subject matter remains the same, each one of his paintings will be entirely unique.
+In reality, the sky and sea never remain the same, there is never the same sunset or cloud formation, the sky is ever-changing and that is something that Alex wishes to emulate in his artwork.